PJ Dick Innovation Fund: Faculty Grants Program

 Project Grants

-The PJ Dick Project Grants Program supports projects that address the school’s three pedagogical challenges: climate change, social justice and artificial intelligence.
+The PJ Dick Project Grants Program supports projects that address the School’s three pedagogical challenges: climate change, social justice and artificial intelligence.
 It supports the diverse work of Carnegie Mellon Architecture’s faculty in creative practice, professional practice, artistic practice, funded research, participatory design, design build, curation, scholarship, critical and digital humanities, and more.

-Different levels of funding and consecutive funding opportunities are available.
 Example uses for funds include:

-- Post-project dissemination, publications, exhibitions, media production, etc.
+- Post-project dissemination: publications, exhibitions, media production

 Project Grants Funding Details

-- Total Funding Available: $80,000 per year
+- Total funding available: $80,000 per year

-- Funding per Faculty Design Research Project: $2,500 to $20,000
+- Funding per project: $2,500 to $20,000

 -